thiagoguarino/trybe-project31-job-insights/README.md

   This is project #1 of the Computer Science Module at [Trybe Bootcamp](https://www.betrybe.com/).

   This project analyzes data related to the Jobs market.
 Project tasks are incorporared in a Web App.
 Unit tests are also part of the tasks for the application.
 There is also a bonus task to code a feature for the app.
 The data was extracted from [Glassdoor](https://www.glassdoor.com.br/) and obtained through [Kaggle](https://www.kaggle.com/atharvap329/glassdoor-data-science-job-data).

-  Stack: Python3, Flask/Jinja2, Pytest.
+  Stack: Python3, Pytest, Flask/Jinja2.

   <strong>FYI: every file that does not have a code authorship comment, was originally made by Trybe Bootcamp.</strong>